Music of Japan: Rock

 The first Fuji Rock Festival opened in 1997.
 Rising Sun Rock Festival opened in 1999.
 Summer Sonic Festival and Rock in Japan Festival opened in 2000.
 Though the rock scene in the 2000s was not as strong, bands such as Bump of Chicken, Asian Kung–Fu Generation, One Ok Rock, Flow, Orange Range, Radwimps, Sambomaster, Remioromen, Uverworld and Aqua Timez achieved success.
-Orange Range also ventured into hip hop.
+Orange Range also ventured into hip-hop.
 Established bands as B'z, Mr. Children, Glay, and L'Arc-en-Ciel continued to top charts, though B'z and Mr. Children are the only bands to maintain high sales through the years.

-Japanese rock has a vibrant underground rock scene, best known internationally for noise rock bands such as Boredoms and Melt Banana, as well as stoner rock bands such as Boris, psychedelic rock bands such as Acid Mothers Temple, and alternative acts such as Shonen Knife (who were championed in the West by Kurt Cobain), Pizzicato Five and the Pillows (who gained international attention in 1999 for the FLCL soundtrack).
-More conventional indie rock artists such as Eastern Youth, the Band Apart and Number Girl found some success in Japan, but little recognition outside of their home country.
+Many bands from Japan's underground rock scene have achieved international recognition, including noise rock bands such as Boredoms and Melt Banana, stoner rock bands such as Boris, psychedelic rock bands such as Acid Mothers Temple, and alternative acts such as Shonen Knife, Pizzicato Five and the Pillows.
+More mainstream indie rock artists such as Eastern Youth, the Band Apart and Number Girl found some success in Japan, but little recognition outside of their home country.
 Other notable international touring indie rock acts are Mono and Nisennenmondai.